-- 1. Describe how your organization currently provides capacity-building assistance to support and spread best practices among public health officials and organizations.
-Demonstrate a strong history of developing and disseminating capacity-building activities to public health officials and organizations nationwide. - 2.
-List the media products (e.g., publications, e-newsletters, postcards, social media platforms) your organization uses to communicate information to public health officials and organizations.
+- 1. Describe how your organization currently provides capacity-building assistance to support and spread best practices among health care payment and financing officials.
+Demonstrate a strong history of developing and disseminating capacity-building activities to health care payment and financing officials nationwide. - 2.
+List the media products (e.g., publications, e-newsletters, postcards, social media platforms) your organization uses to communicate information to health care payment and financing officials.
 Provide information about the recipients for each medium (i.e., target audience, total number of recipients, number of individuals who interact with the messages [e.g., number of page hits, percentage of individuals who open e-newsletter emails, number of retweets or "likes"]).
-Indicate whether it would be possible to incorporate NOSLO: Public Health Capacity activities into these media products. - 3.
-List the major meetings and events your organization typically holds for public health officials and organizations throughout the year, with the number of attendees per meeting/event.
-Indicate whether it would be possible to incorporate NOSLO: Public Health Capacity activities into these meetings/events. - 4.
+Indicate whether it would be possible to incorporate NOSLO: Health Care Payment and Financing activities into these media products. - 3.
+List the major meetings and events your organization typically holds for health care payment and financing officials throughout the year, with the number of attendees per meeting/event.
+Indicate whether it would be possible to incorporate NOSLO: Health Care Payment and Financing activities into these meetings/events. - 4.
 Describe your organization's ability to create effective, well-designed visual communications and marketing materials.
 For example, indicate whether your organization has a graphic designer and/or someone with experience creating infographics. - 5.
-List and describe the data that you collect on public health officials and organizations, including how you identify best practices, needs, priorities, and relevant issues.
+List and describe the data that you collect on health care payment and financing officials, including how you identify best practices, needs, priorities, and relevant issues.
 Discuss how you can leverage this data to quickly and effectively assist HRSA when urgent, emergent, and/or priority issues arise. - 6.
-List and describe the data that the constituents of your organization collect on public health officials and organizations, best practices, needs, priorities, and other relevant issues.
+List and describe the data that the constituents of your organization collect on health care payment and financing officials, best practices, needs, priorities, and other relevant issues.
 Indicate whether the data are publicly available and, if not, whether your organization and your constituents will share the data with HRSA upon request.
-Discuss how you can leverage this data to quickly and effectively assist HRSA when urgent, emergent, and/or priority issues arise. - 7.
-Describe how your organization works with a national audience of public health officials and organizations through a variety of media, meetings/events, and other strategies to obtain meaningful constituent feedback on the activities, resources, and materials of your organization and other organizations.
+Discuss how you can leverage this data to quickly and effectively assist HRSA when urgent, emergent, and/or priority issues arise.

+7. Describe how your organization works with a national audience of health care payment and financing officials through a variety of media, meetings/events, and other strategies to obtain meaningful constituent feedback on the activities, resources, and materials of your organization and other organizations.